cselab/old_korali/doc/mkdocs/docs/installation.md

 ```

-Before compiling, the following need to be checked:
+Before compiling, the following needs to be checked:

-- Name for the MPI compiler in the `source/make/common.mk`, since this can be named differently on different platforms (e.g. CC=cc on Piz Daint).
+- Name for the MPI compiler in the `source/make/common.mk`, since this can be named differently on different platforms.

 **Compilation options:**